ESIPFed/data-help-desk/docs/how_to/how_to_advertise.md

     ask questions, such as "Ask questions online here: https://esipfed.org/datahelp".
 For hybrid events, clearly state both the physical and virtual components.

--   What Users Can Get Help With: Clearly articulate the types of questions and assistance users can expect.
+1. **What Users Can Get Help With**
+    - Clearly articulate the types of questions and assistance users can expect.
 Use phrases like "Bring your questions for our experts!".
 Provide specific examples of topics, such as:
         -   How and where to publish data or software.
         -   Where to find specific types of data.
         -   Understanding FAIR and open data principles.
         -   Writing a good data management plan.
         -   Complying with funder and publisher requirements for data and software.
         -   General data management, information management, metadata, data repositories, programming, data publication, data visualization, and data analysis.
 Highlight that attendees can "Engage with Informatics Experts" and "Learn Skills and Techniques" to "Make your Data Open and FAIR".
+1. **Presentations/Demos**

--   Presentations/Demos: If there will be scheduled demos or tutorials, advertise these in advance.
+    - If there will be scheduled demos or tutorials, advertise these in advance.
 Mention that attendees can "see demonstrations of relevant tools and platforms".
 If a schedule of experts and demos is available, post it online for easy access.
 Encourage volunteers giving demos to have "visually intriguing" slides to attract attention.

--   Topic Areas and Expertise of Volunteers: If possible, highlight the diversity of expertise available at the help desk.
+1. **Topic Areas and Expertise of Volunteers**
+    - If possible, highlight the
+    diversity of expertise available at the help desk.
 You could mention general topic areas that volunteers can provide advice on.
 For in-person events, volunteers can even say "Ask me about [fill in your data expertise]".
+1. **Multiple Phases of Communication**

--   Multiple Phases of Communication: Implement a communication plan before and during the event.
+    - Implement a communication plan before and during the event.

-    -   Well in Advance (2+ months): Start planning and advertising early.
+        -   **Well in Advance (2+ months):** Start planning and advertising early.
         -   Leading up to the Event:
             -   Presence on Meeting Website: Ensure the help desk is prominently featured on the main meeting website with clear deadlines.
             -   Email Announcements: Utilize email lists and newsletters to share information about the help desk and encourage attendance.
 Consider asking the meeting host to include information in daily emails to participants.
             -   Social Media: Develop a social media plan, including suggested posts and relevant hashtags (e.g., #DataHelpDesk, #AGU24, #EGU25).
                 Encourage volunteers to share on social media.
 Consider using scheduling software for posts.
             -   Ambassadors: Enlist section chairs and scientific session presenters to advocate for the help desk.
             -   Short Recordings: Encourage short video recordings from volunteers sharing their excitement and expertise to be shared on social media before the event.
-    -   During the Event:
+        -   **During the Event:**
             -   Clear Signage: For physical locations, use clear and attractive signage to draw attention.
             -   Social Media Updates: Continue active posting on social media to remind attendees about the help desk and highlight ongoing activities.
             -   Announcements: Explore opportunities to have the help desk mentioned during scientific sessions.
+1. **Targeted Outreach**

--   Targeted Outreach: Consider reaching out to specific groups, such as early career professionals and students, as they tend to be active users of the Data Help Desk.
+    - Consider reaching out to specific groups, such as early career professionals and students, as they tend to be active users of the Data Help Desk.
 You might tailor content to their interests and concerns.
     Consider contacting program managers at funding agencies to encourage their PIs and students to visit.
+1. **Asynchronous Content**

--   Asynchronous Content: Promote the availability of asynchronous content like recorded demos and tutorials that can be accessed at any time, especially for those who are busy during the meeting.
+    - Promote the availability of asynchronous content like recorded demos and tutorials that can be accessed at any time, especially for those who are busy during the meeting.
+1. **Collaboration**

--   Collaboration: Highlight the collaborative nature of the Data Help Desk by mentioning participating organizations.
+    - Highlight the collaborative nature of the Data Help Desk by mentioning participating organizations.

-By implementing these steps, you can effectively advertise your data help desk and ensure that attendees are aware of the resources and expertise available to them.